-549.1.
+550.1.
 The list of information provided by the consignor in complying with para.
-549 is intended to inform the carrier and the consignee as well as other parties concerned of the exact nature of a consignment so that all appropriate actions may be taken.
+550 is intended to inform the carrier and the consignee as well as other parties concerned of the exact nature of a consignment so that all appropriate actions may be taken.
 In providing this information, the consignor is also, incidentally, reminded of the regulatory requirements applicable to the consignment throughout its preparation for transport and on despatch (see also para.
-535.1).
+536.1).

-549.2.
-A list of the proper shipping names and the corresponding UN numbers is included in Table VIII of the Regulations.
+- 550.2.
+A list of the proper shipping names and the corresponding UN numbers is included in Table 8 of the Transport Regulations. - 550.3.

-549.3.
 The attention of the consignor is drawn to the particular requirement of para.
-549(k) regarding consignments of packages in an overpack or freight container.
-Each package or collection of packages is required to have appropriate documentation.
-This is important in regard to the 'Consignor's declaration'.
-Nobody other than the consignor can make this declaration and so he or she is required to assure that appropriate documents are prepared for all parts of a mixed consignment so that they can continue their journey after being removed from an overpack or freight container.

-549.4.
-Care should be exercised in selecting the proper shipping name from Table VIII of the Regulations.
+550(k) regarding consignments of packages in an overpack freight container or conveyance.
+Each package or collection of packages is required to have documents for the appropriate consignee.
+This is important with regard to the 'Consignor's declaration'.
+No one other than the consignor can make this declaration and so he or she is required to ensure that appropriate documents are prepared for all parts of a mixed consignment so that they can continue their journey after being removed from an overpack freight container or conveyance. - 550.4.
+Care should be exercised in selecting the proper shipping name from Table 8 of the Transport Regulations.
 Portions of an entry that are not highlighted by capital letters are not considered part of the proper shipping name.
-When the proper shipping name contains the conjunction 'or', only one of the possible alternatives should be used.
-The following examples illustrate the selection of proper shipping names of the entry for UN Nos 2909, 2915 and 3332:

-UN No. 2909 RADIOACTIVE MATERIAL, EXCEPTED PACKAGE - ARTICLES MANUFACTURED FROM NATURAL URANIUM or DEPLETED URANIUM or NATURAL THORIUM
+When the proper shipping name contains the conjunction 'or', then only one of the possible alternatives should be used.
+The following examples illustrate the selection of proper shipping names of the entry for UN Nos 2909, 2915 and 3332: - UN No. 2909 RADIOACTIVE MATERIAL, EXCEPTED PACKAGE - ARTICLES MANUFACTURED FROM NATURAL URANIUM or DEPLETED URANIUM or NATURAL THORIUM